cammixx/VeriMage-ImgDect/README.md

 - Frontend: Located in `templates/` directory
 - Backend: Main application logic in `app.py`
 - AI Module: Implementation in `ai_modules/detector.py`

-## Requirements

-- Python 3.8+
-- See requirements.txt for complete list of dependencies

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-# Fraud_Detection

-## Introduction

-The **Fraud Detection** project aims to detect AI-generated images and predict the confidence score of the detection.
-The primary goal of this project is to build a **binary image classification model** capable of accurately distinguishing between **real** and **AI-generated images**.
-The model utilizes advanced deep learning techniques and is trained to identify subtle patterns that differentiate AI-generated images from real images.

 ## Dataset